-Our programs are designed with education and practicality in mind as we strive to turn out professionals prepared to face with great confidence their new jobs.
+Our program is designed with education and practicality in mind as we strive to turn out professionals prepared to face their new jobs with great confidence.

 This is an exciting time.
 Beginning your new life and career journey at New Creation College, you will discover support and guidance, and perhaps most importantly, invaluable insight into the field you have chosen.

 Our faculty and staff have experience both in and out of the classroom, and their courses reflect their desire to instill in students both a love of the subject matter and an appreciation of what it takes to effectively translate their education into practice.
 Truly an inspired methodology, NCC stands behind a commitment to an educational program that offers a broad and exciting platform for training future counselors and professionals.